Image showing Four Storage Backends, One Interface: Building a Pluggable Image Storage Layer in Python

 target.write_bytes(image_bytes)

-# Return a localhost URL — the caller is responsible for serving this path
+# The caller is responsible for serving this path.

 return f"{self.BASE_URL}/{filename}"